ilayarajak/To-Decimal/README.md

 # To-Decimal
-This plugin helps to convert the Latitude and Longitude values in to Decimal values.
+This plugin helps to convert the Latitude and Longitude values into Decimal values.